R5000: Description

 The R5000 is a two-way superscalar design that executes instructions in-order.
 The R5000 could simultaneously issue an integer and a floating-point instruction.
 It had one simple pipeline for integer instructions and another for floating-point to save transistors and die area to reduce cost.
 The R5000 did not perform dynamic branch prediction for cost reasons.
 Instead it uses a static approach, utilizing the hints encoded by the compiler in the branch-likely instructions first introduced in the MIPS II architecture to determine how likely a branch is taken.

 The R5000 had large L1 caches, a distinct characteristic of QED, whose designers favored simple designs with large caches.
 The R5000 had two L1 caches, one for instructions and the other for data.
 Both have a capacity of 32 KB.
 The caches are two-way set-associative, have a 32-byte line size, and are virtually indexed, physically tagged.
 Instructions were predecoded as they enter the instruction cache by appending four bits to each instruction.
-These four bits specify whether can be issued together and which execution unit they are executed by.
+These four bits specify whether they can be issued together and which execution unit they are executed by.
 This assisted superscalar instruction issue by moving some of the dependency and conflict checking out of the critical path.

 The integer unit executes most instructions with a one cycle latency and throughput except for multiply and divide.
 32-bit multiplies have a five-cycle latency and a four-cycle throughput.
 64-bit multiplies have an extra four cycles of latency and half the throughput.
 Divides have a 36-cycle latency and throughput for 32-bit integers, and for 64-bit integers, they are increased to 68 cycles.

 The floating-point unit (FPU) was a fast single-precision (32-bit) design, for reduced cost and to benefit SGI, whose mid-range 3D graphics workstations relied mostly on single-precision math for 3D graphics applications.
 It was fully pipelined, which made it significantly better than that of the R4700.
 The R5000 implements the multiply-add instruction of the MIPS IV ISA.
 Single-precision adds, multiplies and multiply-adds have a four-cycle latency and a one cycle throughput.
-Single-precision divides have a 21-cycle latency and a 19-cycle throughput, while square roots have a 26-cycle latency and a 38-cycle throughput.
-Division and square-root was not pipelined.
+Single-precision divides, reciprocals and square roots have a 21-cycle latency and a 19-cycle throughput, while reciprocal square roots have a 38-cycle latency and a 36-cycle throughput (all of these are not pipelined).
 Instructions that operate on double precision numbers have a significantly higher latency and lower throughput except for add, which has identical latency and throughput with single-precision add.
 Multiply and multiply-add have a five-cycle latency and a two-cycle throughput.
 Divide has a 36-cycle latency and a 34-cycle throughput.
-Square root has a 68-cycle latency and a 66-cycle throughput.
+Reciprocal square root has a 68-cycle latency and a 66-cycle throughput.